cvvergara/gmt-OSGeoLive/doc/rst/source/supplements/potential/gravfft.rst

     gmt gravfft bat.grd=nf/1/-6000 -D600 -Gmoho_g.grd

-Now, subtract it to the sea-bottom anomaly to obtain the MBA anomaly.
+Now, subtract it from the Bouguer to obtain the MBA anomaly.
 That is:

    ::

-    gmt grdmath water_g.grd moho_g.grd SUB = mba.grd
+    gmt grdmath bouguer.grd moho_g.grd SUB = mba.grd

 To compute the Moho gravity effect of an elastic plate bat.grd with Te = 7 km, density of 2700, over a mantle of density 3300, at an average depth